Labral Tears – A Complete Breakdown of Treatment, Prevention & Causes

 The hips, as any other body part, are very sensitive to overuse.
 An injury to the cartilage, although can be very painful, is completely treatable.
 There are many exercises to help in preventing hip injury.
 Quite often the athlete doesn’t notice the injury until the situation worsens.
 It’s vital to have all the information necessary to avoid serious damages in the hip as tears sometimes happen gradually.

 This guide will give information on the physiology of the hip structure, symptoms, treatments, and tips on how to prevent cartilage damage also known as Labral Tears.

 What is a Labral Tear?

 These tears occur when the cartilage slit away from the socket, causing pain and discomfort all around the hip area.
-The repetitive friction of the labral with the bones tear the cartilage.
-In severe cases the cartilage slides away from its socket.
+The repetitive friction of the labral with the bones tears the cartilage.
+In severe cases, the cartilage slides away from its socket.

 This injury makes it difficult to run, jump or walk.
-These tears develops gradually.
+These tears develop gradually.
 It’s common for athletes to not notice the injury until later when the damage becomes more serious.
-Quite often the pain extends towards the knee, as the bone connecting the hip and legs ends in the knee (femour).
+Quite often the pain extends towards the knee, as the bone connecting the hip and legs ends in the knee (femur).

 What is the use of the Labral cartilage?

 The cartilage extends around the hip, the socket area, and the top of the femur, acting as a kind of “glue” connecting the hip and femur together.
 Basically, it helps enable the normal functioning of the joints.
 This area is essential for keeping the hip correctly balanced, in turn, helping with walking and jumping movements.
 Repetitive rotation and cutting movements exhaust the cartilage.
 It may rip apart when the rotation movements of the joints exhaust the tissue.
 Poor training or incorrect exercises over time will damage the cartilage, therefore, small damages can become bigger if left unchecked.